ClanCats/Container/docs/01__Introduction/03_Getting_Started.md

 Remember where we constructed the container namespace?
 We defined the name of the `config.ctn` to be simply `config`.

-This particular example (with firstname, lastname) might seem a bit useless.
+This particular example (with first name, last name) might seem a bit useless.
 I like to separate configuration from the service definitions, using imports are a neat way to do so.

 ## Service definitions